ashahzad4/Zaypay/README.markdown

 Please note that it is __mandatory__ to set *locale* and *paymentMethodID* before calling *CreatePayment* method.

-You can fill in the options NameValueCollection if you want to send along some custom variables.
+You can fill in the options NameValueCollection if you want to send some custom variables as well.

 ``` csharp